 With a cheerful hue, a creamy-dreamy consistency, and a sweet vanilla flavor profile, this Healthy Banana Spinach Smoothie is an utter delight.
-Perfect for snacking on the go (with a baby in one arm, no less!), my easy low-carb smoothie recipe is a busy Mom’s morning savior.
+Perfect for snacking on the go (with a baby in one arm, no less!), my easy low-carb smoothie recipe is a busy Mom’s morning savior and a great way to start the day!

 What are mornings like in your household?
 Here in the Byrd residence, there’s a lot of hustle bustle as I try and get my eldest dressed & ready for the day while simultaneously trying to get breakfast on the table AND dealing with baby diapers & bottles.
 If I’m being honest, it’s pure chaos.